 Means a group of volunteers (whether incorporated or unincorporated) working together for one or more community purposes where none of the volunteers, whether alone or jointly with any other volunteers, employs any person to carry out work for the volunteer association.

-See Section 2.3 for more information about volunteer associations.
+See Section 2.3 of this guide for more information about volunteer associations.

 Volunteer worker (section 19(3) of HSWA)

-See Section 6.2 for more information about volunteer workers.
+See Section 6.2 of this guide for more information about volunteer workers.

 Worker (section 19 of HSWA)

 A PCBU is also a worker if the PCBU is an individual who carries out work in that business or undertaking.